-The Course Reserves is a special collection comprised of materials assigned by instructors.
+The Course Reserves collection is a special collection comprised of materials assigned by instructors.
 Reserve materials may include supplemental class readings, photocopied articles, videos and audio files, and sample tests.
-Instructors need to provide material for reserves, or if it is already available in the Library collection, it can pulled and placed on reserve.
+Reserve materials are kept behind the Circulation Center desk.

 Faculty librarians are available to develop and maintain subject collections to support the college curriculum.
-You may contact a subject area liaison directly:
+How can we help you?
+Let us know.